ab3llini/carbon/README.md

 [![Rust](https://img.shields.io/badge/Language-Rust-orange.svg)](https://www.rust-lang.org/) [![Status](https://img.shields.io/badge/Status-Work%20in%20Progress-blue.svg)](https://github.com/yourusername/carbon)

 Welcome to Carbon! 🚀
+Carbon is a fully functional differentiation engine for 2D tensors and scalar operations, written in Rust.
+It's inspired by [micrograd](https://github.com/karpathy/micrograd).
 This project is a labor of love, born out of the desire to learn Rust while delving into the exciting world of deep learning.
-While it's not a full-fledged deep learning framework, it's a functional micrograd implementation built to sharpen Rust skills.
-And guess what?
-It actually works to train dummy neural nets! 🎉
+While it's not a full-fledged deep learning framework, it actually works to train dummy neural nets! 🎉

 ## Project Highlights
 - 🤖 **Neural Net Layer:** Carbon features a neural net layer, inspired by micrograd, that includes neurons, layers, and multi-layer perceptrons (MLP).
 It's perfect for experimenting with basic neural networks.